engrhamzaaliimran/SonarWithArduino/README.md

 - connect VCC pin on sensor with 5V pin of Arduino
 - connect Trigger Pin of sensor with D7
 - connect Echo Pin of sensor with D6

+Theoratically this code should work with any Arduino.
+I have tested in Arduino Mega